VHDPlus/vhdplus-website/docs/community/spectrum.md

 ### Soldering

-As there are no cheap level shifter boards pre-soldere, I highly recommend learning some soldering skills.
+As there are no cheap level shifter boards pre-soldered, I highly recommend learning some soldering skills.
 You could go ahead and plug the headers in the holes, but this doesn't ensure a connection and that the headers stay in place.
 Also soldering is has multiple benefits and can be used for many possible projects.
 Here is a cheap [soldering station](https://amzn.to/36MKUEL).

 Alternatively, here is a [more expensive level shifter](https://shop.trenz-electronic.de/de/27023-Pmod-LVLSHFT-Digital-Logic-Level-Shifter) that comes pre-soldered.